 KAoS is a policy and domain services framework based on W3C’s OWL ontology standard (see http://ontology.ihmc.us/kaos.html ).
 KAoS was the first to offer an ontology-based approach and is currently the most successful of such efforts.
-IHMC is collaborating with the NSA-sponsored Federal Digital Policy Management (DPM) Initiative, which has selected the KAoS core ontology as the basis for its future standards efforts ( see white paper at https://ae.rsaconference.com/US12/scheduler/eventcatalog/eventCatalog.do ) KAoS has been used in a variety of government-sponsored projects for network management and for the coordination of human-agent-robot teams.
+IHMC is collaborating with the NSA-sponsored Federal Digital Policy Management (DPM) Initiative, which has selected the KAoS core ontology as the basis for its future standards efforts ( see white paper at https://ae.rsaconference.com/US12/scheduler/eventcatalog/eventCatalog.do ) KAoS has been used in a variety of government-sponsored and commercial projects for network management, secure policy-based governance of complex systems, and for the coordination of human-agent-robot teams.

 The Luna Software Agent Framework leverages IHMC's extensive experience in the design of agent systems.
 Luna agents function both as interactive assistants to people and as continuously-running background aids to data processing and knowledge discovery.
 Luna agents achieve much of their power through built-in teamwork capabilities that, in conjunction with the KAoS policy services framework, allow them to be proactive, collaborative, observable, and directable.
 In order to support dynamic scalability and other features of the Sol framework, the Luna platform supports the policy-governed option of allowing the state of agents (vs. code of agents) to migrate between operating environments and hosts.